andytolst/FCND-Estimation-CPP/README.md

   predictedState[4] = predictedState[4] + accelXYZ.y * dt;
   predictedState[5] = predictedState[5] - CONST_GRAVITY * dt + accelXYZ.z * dt;
 ```
+Note, there is no need to update `predictedState[6]` as it was updated at the previous step.

 2. Implement function `GetRbgPrime()`, just fill coefficients as following:
 ![rbgprime](images/rbgprime.png)